 The force that gets developed upon twisting one end of an object while rotating another end in the opposite direction or keeping it in a fixed position is known as torsion force.
 The response to torsion force depends on the nature of the object.
 For example, the brittle object breaks down, the elastic object regains its original shape as soon as the force is removed, the flexible object gets deformed, etc. Torsion force is responsible to twist or turn an object.
 It is also known as twist force.
 In the absence of torque and torsion, the objects would be able to exhibit linear motion only.
+Torsion force or torque is the moment of force that can be easily calculated by multiplying the force acting on an object with the distance between the reference point and the object.

 1. Doors and Hinges